Nicholas II: Birth and family background

-Nicholas was of primarily German and Danish descent, his last ethnically Russian ancestor being Grand Duchess Anna Petrovna of Russia (1708–1728), daughter of Peter the Great.
-On the other hand, Nicholas was related to several monarchs in Europe.
+Nicholas was of primarily German and Danish descent and was related to several monarchs in Europe.
 His mother's siblings included Kings Frederick VIII of Denmark and George I of Greece, as well as the United Kingdom's Queen Alexandra (consort of King Edward VII).
-Nicholas, his wife Alexandra, and German emperor Wilhelm II were all first cousins of King George V of the United Kingdom.
+Nicholas, his wife Alexandra, and Wilhelm II, German Emperor were all first cousins of King George V of the United Kingdom.
 Nicholas was also a first cousin of both King Haakon VII and Queen Maud of Norway, as well as King Christian X of Denmark and King Constantine I of Greece.
 Nicholas and Wilhelm II were in turn second cousins once-removed, as each descended from King Frederick William III of Prussia, as well as third cousins, as they were both great-great-grandsons of Tsar Paul I of Russia.
-In addition to being second cousins through descent from Louis II, Grand Duke of Hesse and his wife Princess Wilhelmine of Baden, Nicholas and Alexandra were also third cousins once-removed, as they were both descendants of King Frederick William II of Prussia.
+In addition to being second cousins through descent from Louis II, Grand Duke of Hesse, and his wife Princess Wilhelmine of Baden, Nicholas and Alexandra were also third cousins once-removed, as they were both descendants of King Frederick William II of Prussia.

 Tsar Nicholas II was the first cousin once-removed of Grand Duke Nicholas Nikolaevich.
 To distinguish between them, the Grand Duke was often known within the imperial family as "Nikolasha" and "Nicholas the Tall", while the Tsar was "Nicholas the Short".

 Childhood

 Grand Duke Nicholas was to have five younger siblings: Alexander (1869–1870), George (1871–1899), Xenia (1875–1960), Michael (1878–1918) and Olga (1882–1960).
 Nicholas often referred to his father nostalgically in letters after Alexander's death in 1894.
 He was also very close to his mother, as revealed in their published letters to each other.
 In his childhood, Nicholas, his parents and siblings made annual visits to the Danish royal palaces of Fredensborg and Bernstorff to visit his grandparents, the king and queen.
 The visits also served as family reunions, as his mother's siblings would also come from the United Kingdom, Germany and Greece with their respective families.
 It was there in 1883, that he had a flirtation with one of his British first cousins, Princess Victoria.
 In 1873, Nicholas also accompanied his parents and younger brother, two-year-old George, on a two-month, semi-official visit to the United Kingdom.
 In London, Nicholas and his family stayed at Marlborough House, as guests of his "Uncle Bertie" and "Aunt Alix", the Prince and Princess of Wales, where he was spoiled by his uncle.

-Tsarevich
+In February 1880 a group of nihilist activists exploded a bomb in the dining room of the Winter Palace.
+The bomb destroyed almost the entire room.
+No one was hurt.
+Nicholas's father Alexander III and his family moved to the Yelagin Palace on Yelagin Island.